ifti-khan/ifti-khan-tradeperson-finder/README.md

     - CSS3 was used to give my project and its content style, layout, colours, a different font and format.

 * JavaScript -> [Visit Site](https://en.wikipedia.org/wiki/JavaScript)
-    - JavaScript was used to give my project an iteractive look and feel and to be used to interact with APIs.
+    - JavaScript was used to give my project an interactive look and feel and to be used to interact with APIs.

 ### Frameworks, Libraries & Tools Used